Shopify/identity_cache/index.md

 ### Secondary Indexes

-IdentifyCache lets you lookup records by fields other than 'id'.
+IdentifyCache lets you lookup records by fields other than `id`.
 You can have multiple of these indexes with any other combination of fields:

     ruby
     class Product < ActiveRecord::Base